British D-Day Experience Réf Tour : # H2

 The coastal battery, which was part of the coastal fortifications of the Atlantic Wall, was built by the German navy (die Kriegsmarine) in four months, during the first half of 1944.
 It consisted of four 150 mm guns in concrete bunkers and one 120 mm gun.
 In May 1944, the battery was operational, but the fire command post established on the edge of the cliff did not yet have the necessary equipment to aim at naval objectives with precision and efficiency.

-Today, this site is one of the best preserved in France and the only one where it is still possible to see some of the original guns, capable at the time of firing 45 kg shells at a distance of 22 km.
+Today, this site is one of the best preserved in France and the only one where it is still possible to see some of the original guns, capable at the time of firing 45 kg shells at a distance of 12 miles.
 It was also used to film one of the famous scenes of the movie the Longest Day.

 After a complete presentation of the different kind of fortifications of the Atlantic wall, your guide will be glad to show you a breathtaking view of the cliffs of the British artificial harbour of Arromanches (Mulberry B) offering a vast panorama on Gold beach.